What is National Cat Day

 What day is National Hug Your Cat Day?

 National Hug Your Cat Day falls on June 4.
 It’s a day to hold tight and squeeze — but not too hard.
 Worry not, you cat will let you know when s/he has had enough.

 Is today National Cat Day?

 Yes, but International Cat day falls on August 8.
 Did you know that National Today has no fewer than 16 cat holidays on the calendar?

 National Pet Day falls on April 11.
 Did you realize that two-thirds of Americans have pets, with the ASPCA estimating 70-80 million dogs and 74-96 million cats in the U.S alone?
 Fish, gerbils, rabbits, and turtles are a big part of this day too.

 National Cat Day Activities

 Adopt a Cat

-National Cat Day is all about raising awareness of shelter cats and reducing the number of unwanted cats that flood shelters every day (although the question is, how could a cat possibly be unwanted?!).
+National Cat Day is all about raising awareness of shelter cats and reducing the number of unwanted cats that flood shelters every day.
 What better way to celebrate National Cat Day than by adopting a cat from your local shelter?

 Donate to Your Local Shelter